Reaction ODE System

 Optionally, by setting integrator.subtract_internal_energy=0 the output will be the total internal energy, including that released burning the burn.

-Network Routines
+Network routines

 Important